 In 2004, I was excepted to UC Davis and in August of that year I moved from what had become my beloved central coast to the central valley.
 Before school even started, I was feeling hesitant about more school, more god darn college after four years already!
-I went and looked at the job board in the library and there was a flier for a harvest internship at Cakebread Cellars in Rutherford, heart of the Napa valley.
+One day I went and looked at the job board in the library at UC Davis and there was a flier for a harvest internship at Cakebread Cellars in Rutherford, heart of the Napa valley.
 I figured I would at least apply, why not?
-And I got a call back for an interview shortly after and I was offered the job at said interview.
+And I got a call back for an interview shortly after and I was offered the job at the very interview.
 School could wait a few months...
-Eight years later I left Cakebread and started working for the good folks at Obsidian Ridge Wine Co in Sonoma were they allowed me to make my own wine at the facility I helped set up and was tasked with running.
+Eight years later I left Cakebread and started working for the good folks at Obsidian Ridge Wine Company in Sonoma were they allowed me to make my own wine at the facility I helped set up and was tasked with running.
 It was time.
 My dream of a label dedicated to single vineyard Grenache Noir was within grasp.

 I am still a one man show.
 And THAT is authentic.
 I do it all here.
 I drive the trucks, I crush the fruit.
 I answer the emails, the phones, I run the books, write invoices, everything.
-I cold call brokers and distributors, hoping that we can get that one more account.
+I cold call brokers and distributors, hoping that we can get just one more account.
 I write the text, built the website, designed the labels, run the social media and all the nitty-gritty things that go on with running a small business.
 There is no part of this company that I have not built and my hands have not touched.
 And I hope some day, this damn company will pay me.
 But that's not why I'm here (although it would still be nice).
 I'm here because I love it.
 I am a wine crafter.